chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [remote-jobs](https://github.com/remoteintech/remote-jobs) - A list of semi to fully remote-friendly companies in tech.
+This is the list.
+More details on the site &gt;
+- [vue-cli-plugin-buefy](https://github.com/buefy/vue-cli-plugin-buefy) - Vue CLI 3.x plugin to add buefy to your Vue Project
 - [kuker](https://github.com/krasimir/kuker) - Kick-ass browser extension to debug your apps
 - [Sortable](https://github.com/RubaXa/Sortable) - Sortable — is a JavaScript library for reorderable drag-and-drop lists on modern browsers and touch devices.
 No jQuery.
 Supports Meteor, AngularJS, React, Polymer, Knockout and any CSS library, e.g. Bootstrap.
 - [uppy](https://github.com/transloadit/uppy) - The next open source file uploader for web browsers :dog: